Bas Rutten: 1995

-After this failure, Rutten focused on grappling even harder and started training 2 to 3 times a day solely on submissions.
-Rutten's new training paid off, and he stole a win from Takaku Fuke with an armbar from the guard and a finishing heel hook.
-He then faced another dangerous striker, American kickboxing champion Maurice Smith, who in turn fell down to the mat to avoid Bas's striking.
-Rutten grappled with him and showed his technical brilliance, firstly submitting Smith with a heel hook performed with his own chin and later executing a figure-four toehold for the win.
-After dispatching next Jason DeLucia by submission as well, Rutten got a rematch with Frank Shamrock on 23 July.
-Their fight was similar to the first bout, with both men trading positions and holds, and again the referee controversially broke up two kneebars which were performed by Rutten next to the ropes, but this time Rutten would win the split decision.
+As a result of the match, Rutten started training 2 to 3 times a day solely on submissions.
+In his next bout, Rutten submitted Takaku Fuke with an armbar from the guard and a finishing heel hook.
+He then faced American kickboxing champion Maurice Smith.
+Rutten submitted Smith a figure-four toehold to win the match.
+Rutten then submitted Jason DeLucia, and was booked for a rematch with Frank Shamrock on 23 July.
+Their fight was similar to the first bout, with both men trading positions and holds, with Rutten taking a split decision victory.